-- plus unfunded commitments at the time of due diligence. - property types. - real estate portfolio value plus unfunded commitments at the time of due diligence. - 4.
-IMRF's long-term strategic target to core real estate investments is 60% with a minimum of 50%. - the total real estate portfolio level will be kept below 50% loan to value. - 6.
-Publicly traded real estate securities will not exceed 20% of the total real estate portfolio plus unfunded commitments at the time of due diligence. - portfolio plus unfunded commitments at the time of due diligence.
+- 1. The maximum commitment to any private real estate manager shall be 40% of the total real estate portfolio value plus unfunded commitments, at the time of due diligence. - 2.
+IMRF will seek property type diversification at the total private real estate portfolio level, and any single private real estate investment may not be fully diversified.
+Investments may include office, retail, industrial, multi-family, and other non-traditional categories such as hotels, self-storage, data centers, student housing, land, and other property types. - 3.
+IMRF will seek geographic and economic diversification at the total private real estate portfolio level.
+Any given investment may not be diversified on a stand-alone basis.
+Although IMRF may invest in strategies where investments are located outside of the U.S., exposure to these dedicated strategies is limited to 25% of the total real estate portfolio value plus unfunded commitments, at the time of due diligence. - 4.
+IMRF's long-term strategic target to core real estate investments is 60% with a minimum of 50%. - 5.
+Modest amounts of leverage may be used as a means of enhancing the overall risk adjusted returns.
+Leverage at the total real estate portfolio level will be kept below 50% loan to value. - 6.
+Publicly traded real estate securities will not exceed 20% of the total real estate portfolio plus unfunded commitments, at the time of due diligence. - 7.
+The majority of real estate investments will consist of equity ownership in commercial real estate.
+Managers whose sole strategy is to invest in non-equity or debt strategies will not exceed 25% of the total real estate portfolio plus unfunded commitments, at the time of due diligence.